sagemath/sagewiki_to_gh-2022-10-10/GlennTarbox/SomeIdeas.md

 Google Protocol Buffers - http://code.google.com/p/protobuf/ (protobuf) was open sourced by Google some time ago.
 Protobuf was Google's core mechanism for transport and storage of serialized data.
 The reasons for this and why there are some advantages over XML are available on their site.

 AMQO - Advanced Message Queuing Protocol - http://jira.amqp.org/confluence/display/AMQP/Advanced+Message+Queuing+Protocol is gathering some steam

+For Sage, the advantages are:
+ * Language support - Native bindings are available for Python, Java and C++
+ * Performance - Protocol buffers are substantially higher performance in terms of size and speed when compared with XML

+To simplify the discussion, the two main areas for Sage WRT distribution are:
+ * Sage specific - Sage on both sides of the wire for general services and parallel computing
+ * Integration with other systems - an example here is Java based systems or other legacy systems where coarse grained integration is preferred over linking with Sage in the same process